 Now when I look back then I laugh at our enthusiasm to see all in 5 days.
 I am sure most of the people have the urge to explore maximum when they travel to a popular destination like Goa.
 After visiting few times, I know that I have not seen many places because there is so much to explore in the Goa.

-I think the first time traveler should spend minimum 5 days in Goa or 7 days are even better to get the feel of the place.
-There is always some confusion what to see and not to see, based on my personal experiences I recommend followings.
+I think the first time traveler should spend a minimum of 5 days in Goa or 7 days are even better to get the feel of the place.
+There is always some confusion about what to see and not to see, based on my personal experiences I recommend followings.

 The first day of your trip should be dedicated to the beaches.
-In most cases, you will arrive around afternoon and have around half a day.
-I recommend that you should stay at Miramar beach or Dona Paula Jetty.
-There are some good hotels in this area, one of my favorites is Cidade De Goa.
-They have their own beach and this makes it a good place to stay.
+In most cases, you will arrive around the afternoon and have around half a day.
+I recommend that you should stay in North Goa if you are visiting for the first time.
+There are some good hotels in this area.
+Check out my detailed post about North Goa or South Goa and the best beaches in Goa.

 I recommend dinner in Mom’s Kitchen that is at Panaji Miramar beach road.
 In this restaurant, they serve authentic Goan dishes with poi bread and rice.

 Start with the famous churches in old Goa.
-The Goan churches are the beautiful example of the Portuguese and neo-gothic architect.
+The Goan churches are a beautiful example of the Portuguese and neo-gothic architect.

-If interested in doing shopping buy Cashew nuts from Xanty in Panaji.
+If interested in shopping buy Cashew nuts from Zantye in Panaji.

 After a leisurely lunch go to Miramar beach or to the hotel to spend a relaxing evening.
 Miramar beach became like a Chowpati with lots of food stalls around it, earlier it used to be a quiet beach.
 There are some restaurants around the roundabout at Miramar beach, other then these there are food carts standing next to the beach serving street food.
 Miramar beach is now like a picnic spot.